thenuwij/FPGA-Audio-Pipeline/README.md

-# COMP3601project
+# FPGA Audio Pipeline

-UNSW comp3601 project (i2s speaker and microphone)
+This project was developed in collaboration with [@ZhongtaiZzhang](https://github.com/ZhongtaiZzhang) and [@YuanxuSun](https://github.com/YuanxuSun), using the Kria KV260 FPGA to capture and process audio signals in real time.
+It was built as the final assessment for the course COMP3601.

-## Group Members
+## Project Description

-1. Yuanxu Sou (z5292226)
-2. Zhongtai Zhang (z5330019)
-3. Thenuja Wijesuriya (z5343238)
+This project captures audio input from a microphone connected to the Kria KV260 FPGA board, converts it into a .wav file, and exports it to a computer for playback.
+An extension is also in place to enable direct audio output through a connected speaker, supporting playback from .wav files stored on the device.

 ## Hardware Components Used

 1. Pre-flashed Petalinux image with configured software and example bitstreams on SD card
-2. KriaKV260andpower supply, ethernet cable, USB cable
+2. Kria KV260 with power supply, ethernet cable, USB cable
 3. UNSWCSEDesignProject A/B PMODboard
 4. Adafruit I2S MEMS microphone
-5. Output Specker (Will be connected later for Hardware Audio Output project extension)
+5. Output Speaker (Will be connected later for Hardware Audio Output project extension)

 ## Software Pre-requisites

 1. Vitis Vivado 2021.1
    - During installation, you need to choose to install the full Vitis package as it will be needed later in this course.
 2. IfUbuntu: minicom, if Windows: Putty

-## Project Description

-This project includes the comp3601 basic project requirement code, where we capture audio input from a microphone channel in out Hardware Kria KV260 Board and convert it to a .wav file and export it to the computer to be played.
-In our project extension we plan on connecting a speaker to output the sound captured directly from the hardware and also be able to play the sound from a .wave file.

-As of now the comp3601 basic requirements have been almost completed.
-We have come across some issues with the sound not being played clearly on the computer but are working on fixing the bugs as soon as possible by the next project update.

 ## Startup Instructions (Hardware Code)